Climate Change

 Climate Scenario Assessment

-With reference to the official TCFD risk list and other relevant information, FEDS evaluates various climate risk and opportunity issues by the Climate Change Response Group.
-Finally, 12 key climate risk projects were identified.
-Based on the RCP 8.5 climate scenario, the impact of possible climate disasters was evaluated.
+With reference to the official TCFD risk list and other relevant information, FEDS evaluates various climate risk issues by the Climate Change Response Group.
+Finally, 12 key climate risk andopportunity projects were identified.
+Based on the SSP5-8.5 climate scenario, the impact of possible climate disasters was evaluated.
 Public climate models and chart websites such as the Taiwan Climate Change Prediction Information and Adaptation Knowledge Platform (TCCIP) and the 3D Disaster Potential Map were used to analyze possible physical climate disasters and evaluate the potential impact as FEDS faces the most extreme climate.

 Physical Scenario